You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Levocetirizine Hydrochloride is a drug marketed by Hetero Labs Ltd Iii and is included in one NDA.

 The generic ingredient in LEVOCETIRIZINE HYDROCHLORIDE is levocetirizine dihydrochloride.
 There are thirteen drug master file entries for this compound.
-Fifty-two suppliers are listed for this compound.
+Fifty-one suppliers are listed for this compound.
 Additional details are available on the levocetirizine dihydrochloride profile page.

 AI Deep Research